Nuclearpolo/DAQ-EXP_TA/README.md

 straight to 7, you can follow that through to install.
 It's cool, I understand.

+## NOTE: Known issues I'm still trying to figure out are at the bottom.
+If you suffer these, please post in the discussion forum.

 ## 1. So for my VPN gang, bang in "University of Manchester IT" into your search engine of choice.